The super learner for time-to-event outcomes: A tutorial: Discrete-time super learner

 \subsection{Discrete data set-up and notation}

-\cite{polley_superlearner_2011} described a SL for survival outcomes, which involves using a discretised time scale.
+\citet{polley_superlearner_2011} described a SL for survival outcomes, which involves using a discretised time scale.
+Time is discretised by dividing each individual's follow-up into a series of discrete time periods up to and including the period in which they have the event or are censored, with each period having an associated indicator of whether the individual had the event of interest in that period or remained event-free at the end of the period.
 This turns the problem of predicting a time-to-event outcome into that of predicting a binary outcome (the discrete-time event indicator) across a series of time points, using individuals still at risk at those time points, enabling use of any method suitable for binary outcomes in the set of candidate learners.
-The models are discrete-time hazard models.
-Time is discretised by dividing each individual's follow-up into a series of discrete time periods up to and including the period in which they have the event or are censored.
+The learners are then models for the discrete-time hazard.
 To simplify the notation of the methods described below we assume, without loss of generality, that follow-up time is discretised into periods of unit length, $[t,t+1)$ for $t=0,\ldots,\tau-1$.
 We let $\Delta(t)$ denote an individual's status at the end of period $t$, with $\Delta(t)=0$ for periods in which the individual remains at risk at the end of the period (or if the period ends with censoring) and $\Delta(t)=1$ for the period in which the individual has the event.
 This results in a data set in counting process format with several rows per person (in other words a `long' data set) - one row for each time period in which they are at risk.
 We denote the conditional discrete-time hazard at time $t$ by $Q(t|X)=\Pr(t\leq T<t+1|X,T\geq t)$.
 The conditional survival probability at time $\tau$ can be expressed as $S(\tau|X=x)=\prod_{t=0}^{\tau-1}1-Q(t|X=x)$.
 The conditional survival probability of interest can therefore be estimated based on estimates of the conditional discrete-time hazards.
 If $\tau$ is not one of the times in the discrete time grid (i.e. it is in between times on the grid) then $\tau$ is replaced by $\lfloor \tau \rfloor$ in the product.